faenrandir/a_careful_examination/documents/polygamy/denials/brotherton-critique-of-richard-and-pamela-price-v2.md

 None of these were elements of Bennett's claims about Joseph practicing spiritual wifery.
 Were Brotherton merely repeating or amplifying claims made by Bennett, then her story would not be expected to cohere so well with Joseph Smith's polygamy theology but would have been expected to cohere with Bennett's claims of spiritual wifery.

-In addition, her affidavit resonates with several other historical accounts of Joseph Smith's polygamy (e.g., use of emissaries, invitation into the red brick store for the proposal [Mary Elizabeth Rollins]).
+In addition, her affidavit resonates with several other historical accounts of Joseph Smith's polygamy (e.g., use of emissaries and invitation into the red brick store for the proposal of Mary Elizabeth Rollins).

 ### Splitting hairs